HarshaMatta/quant_strategy_lab/docs/architecture.md

 1. Real market data fetched on demand.
 2. Synthetic data for fast demos and offline use.

-In this architecture, real market data can be fetched in two ways: the web API fetches Yahoo prices for the Strategy Lab, and the MCP server exposes a `fetch_yahoo_prices` tool for agent-driven workflows.
+In this architecture, real market data can be fetched in two ways: the web API fetches Yahoo prices for the Quant Strategy Lab, and the MCP server exposes a `fetch_yahoo_prices` tool for agent-driven workflows.
 The LLM agent uses the same MCP tool contract; it only adds a decision layer backed by the LLM provider.
 This matters for MCP architecture because it keeps tools usable even when data sources are unavailable.
 Clients can supply prices directly or call the synthetic series tool for a ready-made input, enabling deterministic testing and reproducible experiments.

 ## Runtime Modes